What is Computer and Network Security Major?

 • Obtaining official Lebanese BACC II degree or any equivalent document.

-• Conducting a placement test in Arabic Language and one of two foreign languages (English or French) , Informatics and Mathematics.
+• Conducting a placement test in Arabic language, English language, Informatics and Mathematics.

 • Passing the academic orientation stage that determines the suitability of a student’s abilities and qualifications in accordance with the field of study.